simphony/simphony-osp/CONTRIBUTING.md

 Bug reports should be submitted on the [SimPhoNy issue board](https://github.com/simphony/osp-core/issues?q=is%3Aissue+sort%3Aupdated-desc+).
 If you suspect that the issue has its origin in the code of a specific wrapper, rather than in SimPhoNy itself, visit the issue board of the wrapper instead.
 To create a new report, click the green [_"New"_](https://github.com/simphony/osp-core/issues/new/choose) button.

 - [ ] Choose a meaningful title.
-- [ ] Describing the problem in few words.
+- [ ] Describe the problem in few words.
-- [ ] Specify which version of the `simphony-osp` is affected.
-Use `pip show simphony-osp` to find out which version do you have installed.
+- [ ] Specify which version of `simphony-osp` is affected.
+Use `pip show simphony-osp` to find out which version you have installed.
 If the problem involves a wrapper, provide also the version of the wrapper.
 - [ ] Explain how to reproduce the problem, step-by-step, and include a **minimal reproducible example**.
 A _minimal reproducible example_ is a code snippet where the issue can be observed.
 Include any additional files (e.g. an ontology file) that may be needed to execute the example.
 Skip the example _only if it is very difficult to provide it_.
-- [ ] If the issue involves a crash or an exception, include the error message.
+- [ ] If the issue involves a crash or an exception, include the full error message (with the stacktrace).

 [Follow this link](https://github.com/simphony/osp-core/issues/740#issue-1107800007) to see an example of an accurate bug report.
 Providing a good bug report facilitates the work of the maintainers and enables them to solve the issue faster.